SeLite/SeLite.github.io/SeleniumIDE.md

 * _ui=semanticPageName::semanticElementName(...)_ or
 * _ui=semanticPageName::semanticElementName(...)->xpathOffsetLocator_.

 (The example there is for Java only, while SeLite frameworks define UI Mappings in Javascript.)
 See also [detailed reference](https://selenium.googlecode.com/git/javascript/selenium-core/scripts/ui-doc.html).
-If you've installed Selenium IDE, see the same reference offline: through Selenium IDE menu > Help > UI-Element Documentation or at a Firefox URL _chrome://selenium-ide/content/selenium-core/scripts/ui-doc.html_.
+If you've installed Selenium IDE, see the same reference offline [offl][offline-link]: through Selenium IDE menu > Help > UI-Element Documentation or at a Firefox URL _chrome://selenium-ide/content/selenium-core/scripts/ui-doc.html_.

+[offline-link]: www.sme.sk "Offline link available once you installed the add-on(s) in Firefox" {:alt="offline"}

 # Variables
 ## Stored variables